 For the Flexible Payment Contract, the exit entitlement is payable on or before 30 days after the right to reside is terminated or expires and the resident has provided vacant possession of the Unit.

-14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).
+- 14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator - 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).

 In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.

-14.3 What is the 2 accommodation units were vacant as at the end of the last financial turnover of units for year. sale in the village?
-3 accommodation units were resold during the last financial year.
-20.2 months was the average length of time to sell a unit over the last three financial years.
+14.3 What is the turnover of units for sale in the village?

+3 accommodation units were vacant as at the end of the last financial year.